The punishment for insurance fraud in the UK

 Insurance fraud is a very serious crime that impacts society at large.

-It also affects upstanding policyholders, who are forced to pay higher insurance premiums because the costs of these bogus claims are consequently passed on to customers.
+Fraud can also affect upstanding policyholders, who are forced to pay higher jewellery insurance premiums because the costs of these bogus claims are consequently passed on to customers.

 How insurers are tackling fraudulent insurance claims